watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 ~~~
 {: #srv6-sfc-with-sr-unaware-functions title="SRv6 SFC with SR-unaware functions"}

-As illustrated in Figure 1, this architecture realizes SFC without proxies.
-XXX: この行いらない．同じことを何度も言ってきている．
-This architecture is based on SDN {{!RFC7426}} separating the Forwarding Plane (FP), Control Plane (CP), Management Plane (MP), and Application Plane (AP).
+This architecture is based on SDN {{!RFC7426}} separating the forwarding plane (FP), control plane (CP), management plane (MP), and application plane (AP).
 Each plane has the following roles:

-* FP: responsible for providing SR-aware functions, classifying services, and applying SFCs for each flow.
+* forwarding plane: responsible for providing SR-aware functions, classifying services, and applying SFCs for each flow.
-   * Provides SRv6-aware function using End.AN.
+   * Provides SR-aware function using End.AN.
    * Conducts flow classification and TE application with PBR.
    * Ensures redundancy and protection with Anycast and FRR.
-* CP: responsible for controlling Service Segment, calculating SR Policy including SFC, and providing classification rules for each flow.
+* control plane: responsible for controlling Service Segment, calculating SR Policy including SFC, and providing classification rules for each flow.
    * Collects link-state including SRv6 locator, prefix, behavior, and delay.
    * Calculates and provisioning SR Policies.
    * Applies SR Policies to each flow by provisioning flow classification rules.
    * Manages the provisioning of Service Segments to SR-aware functions.
-* MP: responsible for deploying SR-aware functions, managing resources, and collecting network metrics.
+* management plane: responsible for deploying SR-aware functions, managing resources, and collecting network metrics.
    * Monitors and deploys network functions.
    * Manages hypervisor resources.
    * Collects metrics of devices, network functions, and SFC services.
-* AP: responsible for providing application interfaces to specify user intent, topology visualization, and notification.
+* application plane: responsible for providing application interfaces to specify user intent, topology visualization, and notification.
    * Provide an interface to operators or customers.
    * Applying intents defined in {{!RFC9315}}, including Operational, Rule, Service, and Flow intents.

 Each component communicates using standardized protocols.
 These are designed to be loosely coupled and cooperate by using an abstraction layer.

-This document suggests handling CP by AP, but a detailed design of AP is out of the scope of this document.
+This document suggests handling control plane by application plane, but a detailed design of application plane is out of the scope of this document.
-This is because AP components and abstraction layers should be designed based on individual network utilization and operator intent.
+This is because application plane components and abstraction layers should be designed based on individual network utilization and operator intent.
-In the following sections, details of FP, CP, and MP are explained.
+In the following sections, details of forwarding plane, control plane, and management plane are explained.

 # Forwarding Plane
-FP is responsible for providing SFC through packet classification, SRv6 encapsulation, and forwarding.
+forwarding plane is responsible for providing SFC through packet classification, SRv6 encapsulation, and forwarding.
-In this architecture, all FP components are located within the SR domain.
+In this architecture, all forwarding plane components are located within the SR domain.

 ~~~ drawing
  +----------------------------------------------------------------+